High Speed 2 Phase Two: Manchester city centre (phase 2b)

-Current status
+Network North

 On 4 October 2023, all of HS2 Phase 2 was axed by Prime Minister Rishi Sunak.
-There is currently a pending review for its revival to Manchester.
+He said that the £36 billion saved by not building the northern leg of HS2 would instead be spent on roads, buses and railways in every region of the country, under the title "Network North."
+The locations of these projects would range from southern Scotland to Plymouth.
+Money would be distributed in the North, Midlands and South of England according to where the reduction of costs (not benefits) would lie.
+After it was found that the list of projects included some errors and some schemes that had already been built, they were swiftly deleted.
+Sunak said that the list was intended to provide only illustrative examples.

 Birmingham to Leeds (phase 2b)

 A new station in the East Midlands was proposed, which may have been a parkway station, to serve Nottingham, Derby and Leicester.
-The Derbyshire and Nottingham Chamber supported high-speed rail going to the East Midlands but was concerned that a parkway station instead of centrally located city stations would result in no overall net benefit in journey times to existing services.
+The Derbyshire and Nottingham chamber of the British Chambers of Commerce supported high-speed rail going to the East Midlands but was concerned that a parkway station instead of centrally located city stations would result in no overall net benefit in journey times to existing services.
 East Midlands Parkway railway station was recently constructed on the Midland Main Line south of Derby and Nottingham.
 HS2 would have continued north to a station at Sheffield railway station in South Yorkshire (serving Sheffield and surrounding large towns), terminating in West Yorkshire at Leeds railway station.

 Leeds (phase 2b)

 HS2 would have reduced the average journey time from central Leeds to London from 2 hours 20 minutes to 1 hour 28 minutes.